-Full-scale evangelistic meetings will be conducted for six weeks each summer, at least one of which will be under the direction of the Southern Union Conference of Seventh-day Adventists, or for three weeks in a mission setting overseas.
+Full-scale evangelistic meetings will be conducted for six weeks each summer, under the auspices of the Southern Union Conference of Seventh-day Adventists.
+In addition, during some summers students may be permitted to participate in a three-week evangelistic series in a mission setting overseas.
 All Theology majors are required to participate in one such field school.
-Academic credit will be offered for all field schools, and a scholarship may be provided for participants in certain field schools.
-Students planning to take the Summer Field School program must have 55 hours with a 2.50 cumulative GPA and RELP 321, 322, 361 and 362 to be recommended for admittance.
+Students planning to take the summer field school program must have earned 55 hours with a 2.50 cumulative grade point average, and have taken RELP 321, 322, 361, and 362 to be recommended for admittance.
 Applications and scholarship information may be obtained from the field school coordinator.